Foxzie/rent-car/README.md

 # Features
 Responsive Design: Looks great on any device, from desktops to mobile phones.

+# Car Listings
-# Car Listings: Browse a variety of cars with detailed information, including images, specifications, and rental rates.
+Browse a variety of cars with detailed information, including images, specifications, and rental rates.

+# Booking System
-# Booking System: A straightforward booking process that allows users to select dates and complete their reservation.
+A straightforward booking process that allows users to select dates and complete their reservation.

+# Technology Stack
-# Technology Stack: Built with modern and popular web technologies for scalability and easy maintenance.
+Built with modern and popular web technologies for scalability and easy maintenance.